Chelsea Hagopian

 Teaching

-Dr. Hagopian currently teaches in the pre-licensure Master's in Nursing programs.
+Hagopian currently teaches in the pre-licensure Master of Nursing programs.
 Her teaching reflects her belief of the keen importance of preparing students to exercise their nursing voice through actions of advocacy and activism in service of the persons and people with whom they care, of self, and of the profession of nursing.

-Her most important teaching goals include fostering student formation and development of their professional identity in nursing and strengthening their nursing voice to speak up when recognizing concerns, cues to phenomena of concern to nursing, and in what matters to them, and to effectively be and feel heard when doing so.
+Her most important teaching goals include fostering students’ formation of their professional identity in nursing and sense of professional mattering and strengthening their nursing voice to speak up when recognizing concerns, cues to phenomena of concern to nursing, and in what matters to them, and to effectively be and feel heard when doing so.

 Research